 - Lightly butter or spray a non-stick 8 or 9-inch round or square pan.

-- Make a hole in the middle, add oil and lemon juice and mix with a fork until flour is evenly moistened and mixture forms clumps.
-Set aside 1 cup of this mixture.
+- Make a hole in the middle, add oil and lemon juice and mix with a fork until flour is evenly moistened and the mixture forms clumps.
+Set aside 1 cup of this mixture in a separate bowl.

-- Mix well with an electric mixer until batter is smooth.
+- Mix well with an electric mixer at low speed until the batter is smooth.

 - Spread in prepared pan, scatter blueberries on top and sprinkle with reserved cup of crumb mixture.

 - Bake for about 40 to 45 minutes, or until dry, golden and a tester inserted comes out clean.
-If the top is browning too quickly cover it with a piece of aluminum foil until it's done.
+If the top is browning too quickly, tent with a piece of aluminum foil until it's done.

 Notes

-Flour mixture: this is made up by the flour, salt, baking powder and baking soda.
+- Flour mixture: this is made up of flour, salt, baking powder and baking soda.
 They are part of the dry ingredients.
-This mix can be substituted by self-rising flour with good results usually.
-I say usually because self-rising flour varies from one country and brand to the other and that include the ingredients.
+This mix can be substituted by self-rising flour with good results, usually.
+I say usually because self-rising flour varies from one country and brand to the other and might have different amounts of salt and baking powder in the ingredients.
+And we can't control that.

-Butter: if you want to make a buttery cake, you can substitute the oil.
-Use ½ cup of unsalted butter, melted and proceed as written in the instructions.
+- Butter: if you want to make a buttery cake, you can substitute the oil.
+Use ½ cup of melted unsalted butter, and proceed as instructed.

-Blueberry muffins: yes, you can make this blueberry crumb cake recipe into muffins.
+- Blueberry muffins: you can make this blueberry crumb cake recipe into muffins.
 They will be sort of blueberry coffee cake muffins if you ask me.
 Gorgeous!
 The yield would be around 12.

-Storing: It keeps for a few days at room t°.
+- Storing: It keeps for a few days at room temperature.
 You can freeze it for a month, well wrapped.
 I recommend you warm it slightly in a 325° oven for a few minutes after defrosting.

 - Category: Cakes